go-continuous-fuzz/go-continuous-fuzz/docs/USAGE.md

   - `$LOCALAPPDATA/Go-continuous-fuzz/go-continuous-fuzz.conf` on Windows,
   - `~/Library/Application Support/Go-continuous-fuzz/go-continuous-fuzz.conf` on Mac OS
   - `$home/go-continuous-fuzz/go-continuous-fuzz.conf` on Plan9.
+- `project.workspace-path` is completely optional and is mainly used for debugging in case a crash occurs during the last run.
+If this option is not set, a temporary directory will be used, which will be deleted even if errors occur.
 - For more advanced usage, including Docker integration and running tests, see [INSTALL.md](./INSTALL.md).